palewire/django-postgres-copy/docs/index.rst

             return """
                 CASE
                     WHEN "%(name)s" = '' THEN NULL
-                    ELSE to_date("%(name)s", 'MM/DD/YYYY')
+                    ELSE to_date("%(name)s", 'MM/DD/YYYY') ## <-- The source CSV's date pattern can be set here.
                 END
             """

-It's important to handle empty strings (by converting them to NULL) in this example, because PostgreSQL will accept the empty string, but Django won't be able to process the field, and you'll get a strange "year out of range" error when you call something like Person.objects.all().
+It's important to handle empty strings (by converting them to NULL) in this example.
+PostgreSQL will accept empty strings, but Django won't be able to ingest the field and you'll get a strange "year out of range" error when you call something like ``MyModel.objects.all()``.

 Inserting static values
 -----------------------